 How is a Third Party, a driver, fleet, haulier or insurer to confirm the charges presented are correct, reasonable and appropriate to pay; how can an informed decision be made?

 To check the figures and calculation, it is necessary to be privy to just two components; ‘defined costs’ and TPCO.
 The latter was eventually released in response to an FoIA.
 But the former, the rates have been kept secret.
 Time and time again the figures have been sought with Highway England resisting release.
-‘In the course of business’ (associated with claims) requests have been made, emails / conversations have sought the schedule and FoIA requests submitted.
+‘In the course of business’ (associated with claims) requests have been made, emails/conversations have sought the schedule and FoIA requests submitted.
 The latter were initially met with ‘commercially sensitive’ responses to prevent disclosure and those who persisted had their requests (or themselves) labelled ‘vexatious’.
 Matters progressed to the ICO with some at Tribunal stage.

-This was not the odd FoIA request but, between 2013 and 8/2018, Highways England cataloged no less than 175 requests or reviews for rates-related information.
+This was not the odd FoIA request but, between 2013 and 8/2018, Highways England catalogued no less than 175 requests or reviews for rates-related information.
 Each was refused with some being looked at in detail, public interest tests being undertaken.
 Then ….

-11/2018, Patrick Carney of Highways England informed a Tribunal ‘DCP (damage to crown property) rates are NOT commercially sensitive.
+11/2018, Patrick Carney of Highways England informed a Tribunal ‘DCP (damage to Crown property) rates are NOT commercially sensitive.

 12/2018, we made a further FoIA request for rates, the response …. we do not hold them … they do not exist.
 More about the mythical rates can be found here.
 There have been repeated ‘do not hold’ replies as evidenced here.
 But there is a schedule of rates.
 There are two main maintenance contract models in use:

 - the original Asset Support Contract (ASC), which is in the process of being phased out and replaced with the